tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/NPCs/Pedestrian/index.md

 ## Collider
 <img src=collider.png width=500px>

 `Collider` is an optional pedestrian component.
-By default, `NPCPedestrian` doesn't have this component added, It can be added if you want to detect a collision, e.g. with an `Ego` vehicle.
+By default, `NPCPedestrian` doesn't have this component added, It can be added if you want to detect a collision, e.g. with an `EgoVehicle`.
 There are several types of [colliders](https://docs.unity3d.com/ScriptReference/Collider.html), choose the right one and configure it for your own requirements.

 !!! example "Capsule Collider"